PowerShell/SecretManagement/Docs/ARCHITECTURE.md

 ### Extension vault module cross talk

-SecretManagement extension vault modules all run in the same user context and within the same PowerShell session.
+SecretManagement extension vault modules all run in a single PowerShell runspace session that is separate from the current user PowerShell session, although both sessions run within the same process.
+This means there is a layer of isolation between extension vault modules and the user session, but no significant isolation between each loaded extension vault.
-Since authentication is usually based on current user context, this means a malicious vault extension could harvest secrets from other registered vaults.
+Since authentication is usually based on current session or user context, this means a malicious vault extension could harvest secrets from other registered vaults.

 This can easily be done by directly calling each registered vault secret management cmdlets.

 One possible mitigation is for an extension vault to require a passphrase.
 But usually the passphrase remains valid for a period of time (e.g., sudo), and the malicious extension vault can obtain secrets during that time.

-The best defense is to use known secure extension vaults from reputable sources, that are also signed certified.
+The best defense is to use known secure extension vaults from reputable sources, that are signed certified.

 ## Extension vault registry file location